SushilG96/Leetcode/README.md

-This repo contains the solutions for the leetcode problems 👋.
+This repo contains the solutions for the leetcode problems :technologist:	.

 # git clone https://github.com/SushilG96/Leetcode.git